Gaggia Classic Pro Review. Still The Best in 2022?

 In order to keep the company going, and keep his team in jobs, Raj formed Caffe Shop Ltd, bought the business including the Gaggia shops, and continued to run Gaggia Direct via the new company, as the sole UK distributor for Gaggia Milano.

-The last time I was there, Raj was taking support calls as the main customer support person was out of the workplace, and this is someone who clearly knows the Gaggia machines inside and out.
+The last time I was there, Raj was taking support calls as the main customer support person was out of the office, and this is someone who clearly knows the Gaggia machines inside and out.

-If you’re buying based on price, and you find a deal better than Gaggia Direct, I’d truly suggest that you spend 5 minutes checking trust pilot reviews, Google & Facebook reviews, you may well save yourself some potential aggravation.
+If you’re buying based on price, and you find a deal better than Gaggia Direct, I’d truly recommend that you spend 5 minutes checking trust pilot reviews, Google & Facebook reviews, you may well save yourself some potential aggravation.

 The end…